Eux86/gemini-bot/readme.md

 # Configuration:

-Check the `.env.example` file to see all the configuration keys that can be used as environment variables.
+Check the `.env.example` file to see all the configuration keys that can be used as environment variables..